-In addition to the class discussion and smaller task assignments (worth 30%), each student will complete two papers/projects which will count 20% each towards the final grade, and a final paper/project worth 30%.
-Both a brief individual plan (paragraph) for each of the papers/projects (submitted via email) and the papers themselves are due on the dates specified in the Course Outline/Calendar.

-(Note- the ideas below will be possibilities, however, after we meet and I start to understand your interests-I will update both on the Blackboard site and in this document other possibilities).
+In addition to the class discussion and smaller task assignments (worth 45%), each student will complete two papers/projects which will count 20% each towards the final grade.
+Both a brief individual plan/explanation for each of the two papers/projects (submitted via email) and the papers themselves are due on the dates specified in the Course Outline.
+(Note- the items below are always options, however, after we meet on the first night and I get a better understanding of your interests, and will update on the WebCT site other possibilities for you to choose from).

-Papers/Projects will be worked out individually.
+Papers/Projects are worked out individually.
 The idea is to have you choose an activity that is OF INTEREST and RELEVANT TO YOU.
+Below are just possibilities and projects/papers that have been done before.
+I am always open for suggestions for new and creative ideas related to the class content.